podnov/wire-cucumber/README.md

 Then the request at invocation index {int} should have had header {string} absent Then the request at invocation index {int} should have had header {string} containing {string}
-Then the request at invocation index {int} should have had header {string} present Then the request at invocation state {string} should have had header {string} absent Then the request at invocation state {string} should have had header {string} containing {string}
+Then the request at invocation index {int} should have had header {string} present Then the request at scenario state {string} should have had header {string} absent Then the request at scenario state {string} should have had header {string} containing {string}
-Then the request at invocation state {string} should have had header {string} present
+Then the request at scenario state {string} should have had header {string} present

 Then the request url should have been {string}
 Then the request at invocation index {int} should have had url {string}
-Then the request at invocation state {string} should have had url {string}
+Then the request at scenario state {string} should have had url {string}

 Then the invocations of that wire mock are verified
 ```